 Let us understand this in detail with help of a few examples:

-OKR vs MBO Example
+OKR vs MBO Differences explained with example

 Objective: Make sure the organization meets the revenue targets

 Make sure you meet the revenue target

 Objective: Enhance the quality of delivery of the Engineering team

 - Bring down the number of bugs/issues found during the dev process by 55%.